ryw27/pds-final-proj/pdsfinalreport/index.markdown

 The ideal paramaters were 2 for the polynomial degree and 1 for C or the regularization strength.
 The Logistic Regression penalty used was "l2" and the solver was scikit-learn's "lbgfs". \Unfortunately, the results didn't improve much, except for the F1 score which the model was specifically optimized for, increasing by .05.

 We decided to try the Random Forest Classifier as well, grid searching over the polynomial features degree as well as the  number of random forest classifier trees.
-This model performed worse.
+We did this because we had a lot of data and Random Forest Classifiers perform better with large datasets, but this model performed worse.
 The best paramaters were a degree of 2 for the polynomial and 300 trees.

 | Evaluation Metric | Value |
 |------------------|-------|